The newest release Pentaho 220.127.116.11.12 in its community edition is available for download at sourceforge (link) since the 22th of may of 2017.

 [add your JRE path to the first line like:]

 - You might want to increase the session time out from the default 30 minutes.

 - If you used your MySql/MariaDB instance, you can delete three files:

 - Start yor browser and set it to:

-You will find examples, enjoy.
+You will find examples on the left menu, enjoy.